yliasolom/Computer-vision-projects/README.md

 ### Dataset
 450 different dog images are obtained using [Bing Image Search API](https://www.microsoft.com/en-us/bing/apis/bing-image-search-api).
 There are 150 images of each type of dog.
 The non-relevant images are removed.
 ### Model

+I use a convolution neural network (CNN) with architecture ResNet to train the model.

+*cnn_learner* will also load a pre-trained model that have already been trained to recognize a thousand different categories across 1.3 million photos.

 The model was trained to recognize 3 types of dog: Winner, Chihuahua, and Basset Hound using fastai.
 You can find the details of the training in [train_dog_classifier.ipnb](./train_dog_classifier.ipynb) notebook.
 The model was saved to [dog.pkl](./dog.pkl).